The purpose of this rule is to establish continuing education (CE) requirements, standards and procedures for insurance agents.

-(3) Agents who hold only a title insurance license, provided they complete at least twelve credits of approved CE during each renewal cycle, ten of which must be directly related to the title insurance business and two of which must be approved as ethics.
+(3) Agents who hold only a title insurance license, provided they complete at least twelve credits of approved CE during each renewal period, ten of which must be directly related to the title insurance business and two of which must be approved as ethics.

-Agents who hold both a resident title and a resident major line license will have the same renewal cycle for both license types.
+Agents who hold both a resident title and a resident major line license will have the same renewal period for both license types.
 The agent must complete twenty-four credits of CE, ten of which must be directly related to the title insurance business and three of which must be approved as ethics.

-Agents who hold both a resident surety bail bond license and a resident major line license will have two separate renewal cycles.
+Agents who hold both a resident surety bail bond license and a resident major line license will have two separate renewal period.
 With the exception of ethics, credits earned for the agent's major line license will not count towards the surety bail bond credit requirement.
 CE credits completed for the surety bail bond license will count towards the agent's major line CE requirement.

 (1) A person who moves to Ohio from another state and becomes a resident agent may not carry over any CE credits from the other state.